chrism0dwk/savsnet-geoaggregate/README.rst

 **Copyright**: Chris Jewell 2021

-`savsnet-geoaggregation` provides tools to ingest SAVSNet linelists of consults, and aggregate them by week and geography.
+``savsnet-geoaggregate`` provides tools to ingest SAVSNet linelists of consults, and aggregate them by week and geography.
 The aim is to provide total numbers of consults and numbers of consults with major presenting complains per week per geography for spatio-temporal analysis.
 By default, consults are aggregated to UK Local Authority